Empty Ebola beds in Liberia pose riddle for health workers

-MONROVIA/ABIDJAN (Reuters) - Health workers in Liberia are struggling to tell whether a growing number of empty beds at Ebola treatment centers is a sign that the country’s ramped up response to the disease is working - or just a lull in the epidemic.
+MONROVIA/ABIDJAN, Nov 7 (Reuters) - Health workers in Liberia are struggling to tell whether a growing number of empty beds at Ebola treatment centres is a sign that the country’s ramped up response to the disease is working - or just a lull in the epidemic.

 Of the West African countries hit by the 11-month outbreak, Liberia has suffered the most deaths.
-The virus has killed nearly 5,000 people there and in neighboring Sierra Leone and Guinea - though numbers could be far higher owing to under-reporting of cases, the World Health Organization (WHO) warned.
+The virus has killed nearly 5,000 people there and in neighbouring Sierra Leone and Guinea - though numbers could be far higher owing to under-reporting of cases, the World Health Organisation (WHO) warned.

 Nonetheless President Ellen Johnson Sirleaf suggested in an interview with Reuters last month that the first signs of a decline in the epidemic were showing.
 The government has launched a huge public awareness campaign - sticking posters up and installing chlorine hand washing stations at the entrances to main buildings - that it says is stemming infection rates.